Latin Gloss Grammar Tag

 9 sacerdotio in the priesthood ABL.SG.N NOUN 3RD DECL

-10 funganur* may serve 3PL.PRES.SUBJ.DEP 3RD CONJ
+10 fungantur they may perform 3PL.PRES.DEP.SUBJ 3RD CONJ

-11 mihi for me DAT.SG.1ST.PERS PRON
+11 mihi for Me DAT.SG.1ST.PERS PRON

 Syntax